 1. Turn into a fan of fans

 Ceiling fans allow you to set your AC to roughly 4°F warmer, compensating for a higher thermostat.
-This wind chill effect will not only keep you warm but will also help you save money.
+This wind chill effect will not only keep you warm, but it will also help you save money.
 Please remember to switch them off while leaving the room; they’re designed to cool individuals, not rooms.

 2. Adjust your thermostat

 Having your thermostat set to 78°F or to the highest comfortable temperature is a must.
 Every degree below 78 might increase your cost by as much as 3%.
 So, if we put it in numbers, you might have already boosted your bill by 18% just by turning down the A/C to 72°F. If you leave your place, you can set it up at a 85°F temperature, it wont take long to o back to the regular once you come back.